 Controversies

 A long career of strong opinions has led to controversy.
 In an attempt at humor on Twitter in 2015, Haakonsen used the word "gay" as a description for weird and uncool, tagging his former pipe competitor Todd Richards.
-Here at home, few raised an eyebrow at the tweet, but in the US, where the exchange of words was significantly more sensitive, the matter caught fire and spiraled out of control.
+Back home in Norway, few raised an eyebrow at the tweet, but in the US, where debate climate was significantly more sensitive, the matter caught fire and spiraled out of control.
 In 2021, Terje made a public apology, which was little discussed in the snowboarding media.

 Why, is speculation, but one explanation could be that the apology missed the spirit of the times, which was strongly characterized by the political correctness of the woke movement, and cancellation culture.
 "I am very sorry for having used the word 'gay/homosexual' as a metaphor for 'not cool and crazy'," Haakonsen wrote and continued: "but I have never judged gays, either as a group or individually.
 But I know that the tone and language I have used has been hurtful" .